Rosé Sangria – Mommy’s Summer Punch

 So I did something Goldilocks did not.
 I made up my own damn Rosé Sangria recipe, thank you very much.
 A splash of fruit, a dash of orange liqueur (I used triple sec, you can use grand marnier if you like) and an inexpensive bottle of rosé.
 I fridged it for several hours to let the fruits macerated and infuse and the result was a party pleaser.
 The touch of acidity of the pink grapefruit and the fragrant sweetness of fresh strawberries together with the triple sec made it light refreshing, still tasting of wine.
 This one was juuuuuuust right.

 You can double, triple or quadruple the recipe below, suit yourself.
 If you’re anything like me fitting a big jug of rosé sangria into your fridge will require major food maneuvers.
 Yeahhhhh… good luck with that!

 Rosé Sangria, it’s Mommy’s new Summer Punch.
 Be sure to eat the fruit, the fruit is amazing.

-Serve chilled, with ice if you like, and a bottle of sparkling water on the side, should you need to spitzer it up.
+- Serve chilled, with ice if you like, and a bottle of sparkling water on the side, should you need to spitzer it up.
 Perhaps if you’re trying to make it through the afternoon and into the evening without needing a little lie down.
-Just pace yourself.
-I won’t judge.
+Pace yourself.
+We won’t judge.